 While big oil companies fight to keep their hold on consumers, sustainability is the future of energy.
 Each year, large corporations are the primary contributors to climate change as they manufacture goods driven by American consumption.
-As pressure rises for companies to switch to renewable energy sources, many of the big companies are transitioning to sustainable operations.
+As pressure rises for companies to switch to renewable energy sources, many big companies are transitioning to sustainable operations.

-When experts consider the number of carbon emissions being released into the atmosphere every year, they often overlook the role hospitals and the healthcare industry have played in climate change, contributing at least 10 percent of the annual carbon emissions created in the United States.
+When experts consider the number of carbon emissions being released into the atmosphere every year, they often overlook the role hospitals and the healthcare industry has played in climate change, contributing at least 10 percent of the annual carbon emissions created in the United States.
 Big tech has shown it can go fully renewable, but what about hospitals, where the energy dependence could be a matter of life and death?

 Is Renewable Energy in the Best Interest of Hospitals?